mercadolibre/node-java_hashcode/README.md

-Node Hashcode function compatible with JavaObject.hascode()
+Node hashcode function compatible with JavaObject.hascode()

+## Install:
+Install it with NPM or add it to your package.json:

 	npm install java-hashcode

-#How to use
+## How to use

 ```js
   var java_hashcode = require("java-hashcode").java_hashcode;